josecamachop/FCParser/README.md

 To reach these goals, the analyst must provide expert knowledge on the data she wants to analyze.
-The analyst must decide: which datasources to include and the sampling rate, which information is relevant to be stored as variables, which criteria should be used for the aggregation, what counters (features) should be defined.
+The analyst must decide: which datasources to include and the sampling rate, which information is relevant to be stored as variables, which criteria should be used for the aggregation and what counters (features) should be defined.
 To this end, the FaaC parser library is highly configurable through configuration files in YAML format.
-Tem- plates for these files can be found in the 'config' folder.
+Templates for these files can be found in the 'config' folder.

 ## Getting Started

 We recommend adding the fcparser and deparser folders to the path.
-Please, have a look at the installation notes in the INSTALL file.
+Please, have a look at the installation notes in the INSTALL file for additional steps.

 ### Parsing

 1.- Configuration.
 First step is to build a configuration.yaml specifying the datasources and split setting.
 If split parameters are not determined, the data won't be sampled.
 See /config/configuration.yaml for more info.
-You can find a sampling configuration filts in folder Example.
+You can find a sampling configuration file in folder Example.

 2.- Parse data.
 Extract observations from data.